linostar/SuperCron/README.md

 **Non-interactive mode:**

-In non-interactive mode, at least one of the following options/arguments has to be used after the command name `supercron`.
+In non-interactive mode, one of the following options can be used after the command name `supercron`.

 - option `-h` or `--help`: shows the help message, with some usage examples
 - option `-V` or `--version`: displays the version number

-Additionally, one of the following subcommands can be used: add, delete, enable, disable, search, clear.
+Additionally, one of the following subcommands can be used: add, delete, enable, disable, search, clear, trigger.

 ***Subcommand add***
 - option `-h` or `--help`: shows the help message of the subcommand